Trump to refocus coronavirus task force on economic revival, concedes risks

 Trump's Twitter comments drew swift criticism from the leading Democrat in Congress, House of Representatives Speaker Nancy Pelosi, who warned against easing restrictions prematurely.
 "If you undermine science, if you underfund testing, if you exaggerate the opportunity that is out there for the economy at the risk of people dying, that's not a plan," Pelosi told MSNBC.
 "Death is not an economic motivator, stimulus.
 So why are we going down that path?"

-White House guidelines recommend that new case numbers trend downward for 14 days and that wide-scale testing and contact tracing be instituted before shutdowns are phased out.
-Dr. Anthony Fauci, the nation's top infectious disease expert and most high-profile member of Trump's task force, acknowledged that he was losing the argument against reopening the country too quickly.
+White House guidelines recommend that new case numbers trend downward for 14 days and that wide-scale testing and contact tracing exist before shutdowns are phased out.
+Dr. Anthony Fauci, the nation's top infectious disease expert and best known member of Trump's task force, acknowledged he was losing the argument against reopening the country too quickly.

 "There are counties and cities in which you can do that safely now, but there are others that if you do that, it's really dangerous," he said on CNN Tuesday night.
-While New York state and other early U.S. hotspots have flattened the infection curve, a number of U.S. states registered record daily spikes in cases on Tuesday, including Kentucky, Oregon and Wisconsin.
-Minnesota has set a new record for cases nine out of the last 14 days, including 728 new cases on Wednesday.
+While New York state, New Jersey and other early U.S. hotspots have lowered their infection curves since mid-April, a number of states, mainly in the Midwest, have posted sharp spikes in new cases and deaths.
+Minnesota has set a record for new cases nine out of the last 14 days, including 728 cases on Wednesday.

 Trump said the White House will add two or three new members to the task force who will focus on reopening.
 Fauci, who has at times openly contradicted Trump's assertions about the pandemic, would remain on the panel along with Dr. Deborah Birx, a leading immunologist who has served as its coordinator.
-SOCIAL DISTANCING
+As part of its new mission of spurring economic revival, Trump tweeted that the panel would remain "very focused on Vaccines & Therapeutics" - two areas crucial to a long-term return to normalcy.

 ALSO READ